-Trust Game: An adapted version of an established trust game[21] was implemented.
-Briefly, two players, the investor and the trustee, started each round with an endowment of $10 \in$ .
-The investor chose the amount of money he/she wanted to invest in an unknown trustee.
-The invested money was tripled and added to the trustee's account.
-The trustee could keep all of the money for him/herself or share the money with the investor so that both players ended with the same amount of money ( $10 \notin$ plus the invested amount).
-Decisions of the participants in the role of the trustee were collected for all possible investments during the screening session (see also Supplementary Analyses, Supporting Information).
-Participants were informed that they would play the trust game in the role of the investor against other participants of the study (as trustees) and that their own payment depended on a randomly chosen trial (100% of the final endowment after consideration of the trustee's decision was paid).
+We implemented an adapted version of an established trust game (cf.^[15]).
+Briefly, two players, the investor and the trustee, start each round with an endowment of 10 \in .
+The investor chooses the amount of money he/she wants to invest in an unknown trustee.
+The invested money is tripled and added to the trustee's account.
+The trustee can keep all of the money for him/herself or share the money with the investor so that both players end with the same amount of money (10 \in plus the invested amount).
+Decisions of the participants in the role of the trustee were collected for all possible investments during the screening session (see also Supplementary Analyses).
+Participants were informed that they would play the trust game in the role of the investor against other participants of the study (as trustees) and that their own payment depended on a randomly chosen trial (100 % of the final endowment after consideration of the trustee's decision was paid).

 During fMRI, participants then played the trust game as investor without receiving feedback about the pre-recorded decisions of the trustees to explore the impact of loneliness on rapid trustworthiness decisions during initial encounters.
 In a control condition, participants played a risk game in which they invested money in a computer (which would randomly decide whether the money would be shared).
 As choice options and possible outcomes were exactly the same during the trust game and the risk game, the conditions differed only with respect to the social risk of betrayal when playing with a human counterpart.
-Thus, when analyzing trust-related decisions and associated brain activity, it was crucial to validate whether participants believed they were playing against real persons as no differences should be observed otherwise.
-Participants were therefore asked both verbally and via questionnaire whether they believed the instructions.
-For details, see Supplementary Methods, Supporting Information.
+Thus, when analyzing trust-related decisions and associated brain activity, it is crucial to validate whether participants believed they were playing against real persons as no differences should be observed otherwise.
+We therefore asked participants both verbally and via questionnaire whether they believed our instructions.
+For details, see Supplementary Methods.